 Ashwagandha is not associated with weight gain.
 It may support weight management by helping reduce stress and cortisol levels.
 It might also promote muscle mass development, contributing to a healthy weight.

 While some studies suggest that ashwagandha can help regulate thyroid function, individuals with thyroid conditions should be cautious and consult a healthcare provider before using it to ensure it doesn't interfere with their prescribed thyroid medications.

 Q: Can ashwagandha be taken with water?

-A: Yes, it can be taken with water, milk, ghee, and other liquids.
-You can also consume it with honey or tea for a better taste.
+Yes, ashwagandha can be taken with water or other liquids, such as milk or tea.
+It's also common to mix it with honey or other beverages for better taste.

 Q: Does ashwagandha increase testosterone for men?

 Some preliminary research suggests that ashwagandha may positively impact testosterone levels in men.
 However, more robust studies are needed to support this claim.